HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2019

 Due to the many types of cars that can be built under the Super Stock rules, it is impossible for these rules to cover every situation that might occur.
 Officials are given discretion, following the intent of the rules and to rule on any matter not covered specifically in the rulebook.

 - Unless specifically mentioned in the following rules, the Super Stock division is designed to be an affordable and simple form of racing.
 Please keep it that way.
-If it is not stock, it is not legal!!
+If it is not stock or otherwise address in the rules, it is not legal!!

 - Recommended 2” view hole in oil pan for inspection of crank & rods.